salvdevlops/Windows-Server-Static-IP-and-DNS-Setup/README.md

-# Joining a Windows 11 Client to an Active Directory Domain
+# Configuring a Static IP and DNS on a Windows Server Domain Controller

 This lab continues from the previous project, where we set up a Windows Server domain controller.
 Here, we configure a static IP and DNS on the server,